FaresAyadi055/voice-controlled-smart-home-automation-project/smart_home_automation_project/raspberry pi/README.md

 !(the dc motors and arduino power supply are being controlled through a 4 relays board and powered by a phone charger)

+!(the program send a get request to the server every second and compare it to the previous one if new_command!=old_command it gets executed)
+#How to use it
 -this program has 5 types of commands:

-!(the program send a get request to the server every second and compare it to the previous one if new_command!=old_command it gets executed)

 1- device control commands:
 to control a device in the house you need to specify three key information.